MotohisaFukuda/CROP/README.md

 arXiv:2008.01251 [cs.CV]:
 [PDF](https://arxiv.org/pdf/2008.01251.pdf), or [Abstract](http://arxiv.org/abs/2008.01251).

-In this project, we developped a non-contact method of measuring the relative size and locating the center of the central roundish objects in images, by counting the corresponding pixels, and identifying the center of mass.
+In this project, we developed a non-contact method of measuring the relative size and locating the center of the central roundish objects in images, by counting the corresponding pixels, and identifying the center of mass.
 Applying this method to images taken by fixed cameras, one can obtain time series data on the growth process of various fruits.

 ---
 **Let's see how **CROP** finds central objects and make image segmentation, through examples which are independent of the training process:**